CyberShadow/thincow/README.md

    See `thincow --help` for a full description of all options.

 4. You can now access and modify the data in the files under the specified mount-point.
-   Modifications will be deduplicated and stored to `thincow`'s store.
+   Modifications will be deduplicated and stored to `thincow`'s data files.

 Notes: